biohackathon-japan/bh23-linkml-validator-redesign/paper/paper.md

 Moving forward, there are several areas of potential future work to enhance our project's linked data standardization with LLMs.
 First, exploring advanced LLMs and optimizing computational efficiency can improve performance.
 Additionally, expanding ontology mapping to cover more domains and integrating external data sources would increase the scope of our standardization efforts.
 Validating and evaluating results against gold-standard datasets, involving domain experts, and developing a user-friendly interface for researchers to interact with the pipelines are crucial next steps.
 These future endeavors will refine and advance our methodology, increasing its impact and adoption in bioinformatics.

+# Discussion

+A flexible framework for performing validation of data against any given LinkML-based schema can have a positive impact on the LinkML community.
+New (and existing users) can adopt the validation framework and extend it for their needs to ensure data quality, data consistency, and also perform checks that may not be possible (or easy) in the context of Pydantic, JSONSchema, or Shape Expressions.
+The work highlighted can serve as a useful utility for data integration and validation pipelines that need a reliable way to identify data inconsistencies and report them in a way that is actionable.
+The work outlined is an addition to the rapidly developing LinkML ecosystem and collectively aims to make schema representation, data representation, and data harmonization easier and manageable - especially in the context of biological and biomedical data.

 ## Acknowledgements

 We would like to thank the fellow participants at BioHackathon 2023 for their collaboration and constructive advice, which greatly influenced our project.
 We are grateful to the organizers for providing this platform and the developers of open source language models.
-Special thanks to our mentors, advisors, and colleagues for their guidance and support.
-Without their contributions, our project in linked data standardization with LLMs in bioinformatics would not have been possible.
+We are also grateful to the LinkML developers and the wider community for being active, engaged, and constructive with their requirements and feedback.

 ## References